-Students registered for the Master of Science Education degree programme shall pay the Programme fee in full or in two (1/2 at the registration and the balance at the end of the first semester) or three (1/3rd at the registration, another 1/3rd after 4 months from the date of registration and the balance after 8 months from the date of registration) installments.
-An additional payment of Rs.
-80,000/- (or Rs.
-160,000/- from foreign students) should be made at the end of the first year to continue for the M.Sc. in Science Education degree programme.
+Students registered for the M.Sc. degree shall pay the Programme fee in full or in two (1/2 at the registration and the balance at the end of the first semester) or three ( $1/3^{rd}$ at the registration, another $1/3^{rd}$ after 4 months from the date of registration and the balance after 8 months from the date of registration) installments.
 Other payments including registration fee, medical fee, library subscription, examination fee and deposits (science and library) should be paid according to the procedure stipulated by the PGIS.
 (N.B.
 The Programme fees given above may be revised as per recommendation of the Board of Management of the PGIS.)